A Land of Their Own, Samuel Richard Tickell and the Formation of the Autonomous Ho Country in Jharkhand, 1818-1842 – The historians’ edition

 This is the historians’ edition.
 It is thoroughly documented.
 The information is identified and elaborated in the notes.

 Unfortunately this edition is now out of print.
-A second revised edition will appear in 2019 in India.
+A second revised edition will appear in 2021.